-I think most bakers would agree that Granny Smith apples are the go-to apples for making apple pie.
+I think most bakers would agree that Granny Smith apples are the go-to apples for making an apple pie.
 Other suitable apples include:

 - And my personal favorites, Pink Lady

 Ideally, you want an apple with a good balance of sweetness and tartness.
 You also want to avoid apples that release a lot of liquid during the cooking process.
 Instead, you want apples that retain their shape, even after baking.
 Speaking of great apples, I recently received some “Anna apples” from one of my husband’s work buddies.
 Scott asked if I could make his friend a pie as a way of thanking him.
 I wasn’t sure if they were good for baking, but I’m happy to report they baked beautifully!
-I also made some cardamom apple pie preserves.
+I also made some cardamom Apple Pie Preserves.
 A great way to use Anna apples, if you have them!

 What Do You Need to Make A Great Apple Pie?

 Well, besides the apple pie ingredients, you don’t need much, but a Pie Dish is a must.
 If you have little ones that will be assisting you in the kitchen, I highly recommend an Apple/Potato Peeler and Corer.
 I first got to use one of these cool gadgets when I was volunteering in my daughter’s 2nd-grade class (she’s now 24).
-The second graders were celebrating “Apple Days,” so we helped them make apple pie.
+The second graders were celebrating “Apple Days,” so we helped them make apple pies.
 The Apple Peeler/Corer was definitely a hit with the kids, so of course, I had to buy one.
 I still use it to this day and looking forward to using it with my future grandkids someday (God willing).

 Do you Pinterest?
 Please pin & share!